 The accounting curriculum provides a careful balance of accounting practice and theory.
 A bachelor’s degree in accounting prepares students for a career as a Certified Public Accountant (CPA), employment in private industry, nonprofit organizations, higher education, or government agencies.

-Business management students complete a core managerial program comprised of courses in accounting, business law, finance, organizational behavior, computer information systems, marketing and strategic management.
-Cal Lutheran has an Enterprise Development Center, Economic Research Center and a Healthcare Resource Center.
+At Cal Lutheran, your degree in Business Management will consist of a strong liberal arts based, core managerial program comprised of courses in accounting, business law, finance, organizational behavior, computer information systems, marketing and strategic management.

 Through an intentional and creative blend of theory and evaluation of application, students develop supervision and leadership skills required in organizations such as non-profit agencies, large and small business settings, government agencies, and professional and social services.
 Graduates possess the leadership skills many employers value — effective communication, critical thinking, collaborative team building, and complex leadership problem solving.